nvpham-vtx/CRUD-Node-Postgresql-Angularjs/README.md

 npm install bluebird

-*Note*: Bluebird is a Promise/A+ compliant lib.
+Bluebird is a Promise/A+ compliant lib.
 Speed processing: very high